Rowlandoka/simple_shell/README.md

 No more than 5 functions per file
 All your header files should be include guarded
 Use system calls only when you need to (why?)
-# GitHub
-*There should be one project repository per group.
-If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
-Add your partner as a collaborator. *

-More Info
-Output
-Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
-The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below) Example of error with sh:

-$ echo "qwerty" | /bin/sh
-/bin/sh: 1: qwerty: not found
-$ echo "qwerty" | /bin/../bin/sh
-/bin/../bin/sh: 1: qwerty: not found
-$
-Same error with your program hsh:

-$ echo "qwerty" | ./hsh
-./hsh: 1: qwerty: not found
-$ echo "qwerty" | ./././hsh
-./././hsh: 1: qwerty: not found
-$

 # List of allowed functions and system calls
 access (man 2 access)